marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-big-room-planning---a-failure-testatment-i-like.md

 But here goes; here's a suggestion that requires no changes in organization and a lot less overhead in setting meetings up.
 We have parts of this in place already in my current team and I long for the time when we can do this smoother than a big room planning.

-We've created a kanban board for the high-level stories (we summarise those in a one page format stating the hypothesis, size, metrics and other important facts about the feature) that are lined up for development.
+We've created a kanban board for the high-level stories (we summarize those in a one page format stating the hypothesis, size, metrics and other important facts about the feature) that are lined up for development.

 From this point this is just my thinking out loud, but I'm sure this would work in a smoother, cheaper and faster way than to call a big expensive meeting every X weeks.